RichardoC/tales.fromprod.com/src/_posts/2024/2024-11-16-reverse-engineering-github-copilot-apis.md

 ## Conclusion

 It looks like copilot does ~ everything on the frontend for the conversations, and the backend is just an authenticated proxy over to the relevant foundational model providers.

+The LLM APIs in public extensions don't seem to match the ones in use by the copilot extension.

 ### Future research